Hazel P. Heath: Alaska Wild Berry Products

 In September 1946, Heath and her husband Ken partnered with Freda Coles to run the Kachemak Café on Pioneer Avenue in Homer, Alaska.
 Eventually, Heath took over operations of the café.
 Heath also began selling homemade local berry jams and jellies, canning on a large range powered by coal at the back of the café, establishing Alaska Wild Berry Products.
 The Heaths sold the café in 1955 to Sam and Goldy Gasperac.

 Heath's business plan was met with skepticism by locals, who doubted there were enough berries to "make gift boxes and ship them all over the country".
 Heath paid children to pick wild berries, and "when the fishing season was slim" she also paid fishermen and other locals to harvest the berries.
 Her business developed so quickly that in 1947 she sold 300 gift boxes, and by 1957 the business exported over 4000 gift boxes.

 Husband Ken abandoned his plans to start a "cabin court" business (a cluster of cottages for short-term rental) and instead purchased a Super Cub airplane to be able to harvest choice remote berry patches.
 They shipped gift boxes in large containers on steam ships to a forwarding station in Seattle, where packages were addressed and sent out by rail.
 Ken Heath died in January 1964, and Hazel Heath continued to manage the business until she sold it in 1975.

 One local resident observed, "Ken and Hazel had the idea that if you made up your mind you were going to make a living from the country, you could do it.
 I think that their enterprise really showed that it is possible if you have ingenuity and ambition."

 Community service

 Heath is credited as a founder of the Pratt Museum in 1967.
-She was treasurer of the Homer Society of Natural History, Inc., the Museum's sponsoring agency, from 1968–1983.
+She was treasurer of the Homer Society of Natural History, Inc., the museum's sponsoring agency, from 1968 to 1983.
 As an active member of the Alaska Historical Society until 1986, she served two terms on its board of directors; she was also a member of the Kenai Peninsula Historical Association, serving as its president for two years.
 In 1968 she established Homer Artists.

-She served on the board of directors of the Alaska State Chamber of Commerce from 1967–1984, and was a charter member of the Alaska Visitors Association.
+She served on the board of directors of the Alaska State Chamber of Commerce from 1967 to 1984, and was a charter member of the Alaska Visitors Association.
 After she served on the Executive Committee of the Kenai Peninsula Development Council, Governor Jay Hammond recruited her for the Governor's Tourism Advisory Board.